Intergang: Publication history

 Intergang first appeared in Superman's Pal Jimmy Olsen #133 (October 1970) and was created by Jack Kirby.
 Members of Intergang were first shown in the first issue of Kirby's Forever People in 1971.

 Fictional organization history

 Pre-Crisis

 Intergang was founded in the 1920s by gangster Moxie Mannheim, who was later killed by rivals.
 It was then revived by Morgan Edge and run by Moxie's son Bruno Mannheim.
-(Note: As revealed in Superman's Pal Jimmy Olsen #139.)
-Bruno was, however, getting orders and weaponry from Darkseid, who was using Intergang to help track down the Anti-Life Equation.
+Bruno receives orders and weaponry from Darkseid, who is using Intergang to help track down the Anti-Life Equation.

-Morgan Edge was the head of the Galaxy Broadcasting System television network (which had recently purchased the Daily Planet and had Clark Kent transferred to its Metropolis affiliate WGBS-TV as its anchorman).
+Morgan Edge, the head of the Galaxy Broadcasting System television network, initially appeared to have ties to Intergang.
 It was later revealed that this was not the real Morgan Edge, but a clone from the "Evil Factory".
-When the clone could not bring itself to kill the original Edge at the order of Darkseid, the real Edge was imprisoned.
 The original Edge would later escape with the help of Jimmy Olsen.
-During an ensuing battle with Intergang, the clone was mistaken for the original by Intergang hitman Tombstone Gear and incinerated.
-The real Edge was soon free to resume his role as Galaxy's president.
+During an ensuing battle with Intergang, the clone is killed.
+Following the clone's death, several other members of Intergang run Intergang in the real Edge's absence.

-Following the clone's death, different Intergang members had to run Intergang in Edge's absence.
-Joe Danton was the first to run Intergang and he was later killed by a car bomb.
-Then Max Danner became the new Intergang leader.
-He led Intergang in some criminal activities until he got apprehended.
-Clark Kent appeared as a key witness until he had to briefly leave to rescue Mr. Xavier.
-The outcome of the trial was not shown.
-When Intergang was dissolved, SKULL took over their territories.
-When a SKULL assassin was sent after Intergang crime boss Samuel Simeon, he was saved by Superman, though he was later apprehended by Superman trying to start a new mob outside of Metropolis.